ChocoShell/spanish-21-react/docs/process.md

 I am starting to think that any if statements in my state functions can be replaced with hooks.

 Here is the [current release](https://github.com/ChocoShell/spanish-21-react/releases/tag/v0.10.0)

+---

+I decided to move components into their own folders and added a jsconfig file so I can do absolute imports from src/.

+I want to start splitting up the state functions in App.js into their own contexts.

+I'm thinking these are the context I want to split up for now:
+- Player: In charge of active player, setting next active player, setting any active player, resetting all players as inactive, and controlling player state.
+- Card: dealCard* functions, shoe

+Not sure where to put player cards.
+It's player data so I thought in the first state but I believe the second one makes more sense.
+Perhaps 2 player states, one for cards, bust, and total and the other for the active flag.

+The context splitting went pretty well so far.
+I replace the RootContext Producer with the PlayerContext and CardContext Producers and replaced RootContext everywhere with CardContext and PlayerContext.

+I am having trouble with the player Hit button.

+Nevermind, I accidently used dealCard and not dealCardToPlayer.

+Next big step, split state into cardState and playerState.
+Declaring the state and passing it into the producers is easy, changing all the functions to use the new states will be hard.

+App.js will no longer have state and it will all be handled by contexts, so this.setState will no longer work.

+- setNextPlayer: replace this.state with this.playerState
+- dealRound: replace with this.cardState

+After seeing how the context functions use this.setState, I decided to stay with the one state total.

+I'm going to stop with the context management for now and move on to removing conditional state function calls with custom hooks.

+Places where we have conditional function calls:
+- dealCardToPlayer -> setNextPlayer if bust
+- possibly dealRound

+I finally made dealCard return a value and rewrote dealCardToPlayer to use it.
+It brought up a new issue where it complains about the call to setNextPlayer which I want to change anyway.
+Removed dealcardnostate